Temperature is All You Need for Generalization in Langevin Dynamics and other Markov Processes: Generalization Bounds for General Markov Process

 \section{Generalization Bounds for General Markov Process}

-In this section, we focus on the main ideas and results.
-For the detailed proofs of all the results in this section, see \cref{app-sec: proof of new main}.
-Specifically, we consider general data-dependent Markov processes over predictors and obtain a bound on their generalization gap.
+In this Section, we consider general data-dependent Markov processes over predictors and obtain a bound on their generalization gap.
 Importantly, although the bound only depends on the initialization distribution and a stationary distribution, it will apply to predictors at any time $t \ge 0$ along the Markov process.
 Our main goal is to apply these bounds to stochastic training methods, such as Langevin dynamics, where the iterates form a data-dependent Markov process.
 But to emphasize the broad generality of the results, in this section we consider a generic stochastic optimization framework and general data-dependent Markov processes.

-We obtain generalization guarantees by bounding the KL-divergence (or, for high probability bounds, the \RenyiInf divergence) between the data-dependent marginal state distribution $p_t$ of the predictors at time $t$, and some data-independent base measure $\nu$ (the PAC-Bayes ``prior'').
-The crux of the analysis is therefore bounding the divergence between $p_t$ and $\nu$, based only on assumptions on the initial distribution $p_0$ (specifically, the divergence between $p_0$ and $\nu$) and a stationary distribution $p_\infty$ (specifically, requiring that $p_\infty$ can be expressed as a Gibbs distribution with bounded potential or expected potential) --- we do this in \cref{subsec:mcdiv}.
+We obtain generalization guarantees by bounding the KL-divergence (or, for high probability bounds, the \RenyiInf divergence, see \cref{def: divergences}) between the data-dependent marginal distribution $p_t$ of the predictors at time $t$, and some data-independent base measure $\nu$ (the PAC-Bayes ``prior'').
+The crux of the analysis is therefore bounding the divergence between $p_t$ and $\nu$, based only on assumptions on the initial distribution $p_0$ (specifically, the divergence between $p_0$ and $\nu$) and a stationary distribution $p_\infty$ (specifically, requiring that $p_\infty$ can be expressed as a Gibbs distribution with bounded potential or expected potential, see \cref{def: Gibbs}) --- we do this in \cref{subsec:mcdiv}.
 Then, in \cref{subsec:gencor} we plug these bounds on the divergence between $p_t$ and $\nu$ into standard PAC-Bayes bounds to obtain the desired generalization guarantees.